 7. Step Back and Wait

-Becoming a real estate mogul is a long journey spanned across many years.
+Becoming a real estate mogul is a long journey spanned many years.
 Give yourself a rest for a couple of months.
 Analyze your business operations, wealth accumulation, cash flow, and debt.

 - Verify that your property managers are keeping the renters happy before you add to their workload.